 LEGAL STUDIES DEPARTMENT

-This American Bar Association (ABA) approved program is designed to prepare the student to work in a paraprofessional capacity as an assistant to an attorney in a law firm, governmental agency or corporation as defined by section 6450 of the California Business and Professions Code.
-The paralegal performs many tasks normally handled by an attorney, such as preparing forms and pleadings, interviewing clients and witnesses, legal research and document organization.
-Strong English skills, computer knowledge and good organizational skills are an asset in this profession.
-A paralegal/Legal Assistant as defined by California Business and Professions Code 6450is qualified by education
+This American Bar Association (ABA) approved program is designed to prepare the student to work in a paraprofessional capacity as an assistant to an attorney in a law firm, governmental agency, or corporation as defined by section 6450 of the California Business and Professions Code.
+The paralegal performs many tasks normally handled by an attorney, such as preparing forms and pleadings, interviewing clients and witnesses, legal research, and document organization.
+Strong English skills, computer knowledge, and good organizational skills are an asset in this profession.
+A paralegal/legal assistant as defined by California Business and Professions Code 6450 (c) (1) as:

 When students complete the program they will be able to: